-- Be a regular student enrolled in a financial aid eligible program leading to a degree or certificate; - Be in good academic standing; - · Demonstrate financial need; - · Be a U.S. citizen, or eligible non-citizen; - Certify compliance with Selective Service Registration requirements; - Not be in default on any loan or owe a repayment on any grant made under any Title IV program; - · Have a Social Security number; and - · Have a high school diploma or recognized equivalent.
+- Be a regular student enrolled in a financial aid eligible program leading to a degree or certificate; - Be in good academic standing; - · Demonstrate financial need; - · Be a U.S. citizen, or eligible non-citizen; - Not be in default on any loan or owe a repayment on any grant made under any Title IV program; - · Have a Social Security number; and - · Have a high school diploma or recognized equivalent.

-State financial aid including the CalGrant, Student Success Completion Grant, California College Promise Grant (CCPG) and the NVC Promise Program are also available to students who meet the AB 540 criteria.
+State financial aid including the CalGrant, Student Success Completion Grant, California College Promise Grant (CCPG) and the NVC Promise Program are available to students who meet the AB 540 criteria.
 More information is available in the Financial Aid web page.